• Home

 As columnaris eats away at your fish’s gills, breathing becomes more difficult.
 As a result, your fish’s gills will move much faster than normal as he tries harder to breathe.

 Fish suffering from columnaris are often less active and may not eat well or refuse to eat altogether.
-It’s worth mentioning that lack of energy and refusing to eat are common symptoms of many aquarium diseases and, on their own, do not mean that your fish has columnaris.
+It’s worth mentioning that lack of energy and refusing to eat are common symptom of many aquarium diseases and, on their own, do not mean that your fish has columnaris.

 Scratching is the final clue that your fish has a columnaris infection – columnaris can be itchy.
 Since your fish doesn’t have hands, he will swim close to objects and brush against them in an effort to make the itching stop.
 This can result in scrapes and worn down skin, exposing muscle and flesh.